-The DSM-5-TR Level 2-Irritability-Child Age 11-17 is an adapted version of the Affective Reactivity Index (ARI) that assesses the pure domain of irritability.
+The DSM-5-TR Level 2-Irritability-Parent/Guardian of Child Age 6-17 is an adapted version of the Affective Reactivity Index (ARI) that assesses the pure domain of irritability.
 The original version of the ARI, which was validated in children ages 6-17, uses the same items as above but includes a past 6-month time frame.
 The ARI with a 6-month time frame may be appropriate for use when first evaluating a patient and might be helpful in differential diagnosis (e.g., disruptive mood dysregulation disorder, oppositional defiant disorder).
-The adapted version of the ARI that was used in the DSM-5 Field Trial used a current state (i.e., past 7-day) time frame, and is intended to be part of the battery of cross-cutting Level 2 measures for assessing treatment response.
-The child-rated cross-cutting measures are completed by the child prior to each of the child's visits with the clinician.
-Each item asks the child to rate the severity of his or her irritability during the past 7 days.
-The 7-day, current state time frame was not validated by the developers of the ARI1 but was found to be reliable in conjunction with the Level 1 cross-cutting measure in the DSM-5 field trials.2
+The adapted version of the ARI that was used in the DSM-5 Field Trials used a current state (i.e., past 7-day) time frame, and is intended to be part of the battery of cross-cutting Level 2 measures for assessing treatment response.
+The parent/guardian-rated cross-cutting measures are completed by the parent or guardian prior to each of the child's visits with the clinician.
+Each item asks the parent or guardian to rate the severity of his or her child's irritability during the past 7 days.
+The 7-day, current state time frame was not validated by the developers of the ARI1 but was found to be reliable in conjunction with the Level 1 cross-cutting measure in the DSM-5 Field Trials.2